 Busting the Myths: Should people with diabetes give up fruits completely?

-A lot of uncertainty exists whether people with diabetes should eat fruits or not.
+A lot of uncertainty exists with regards to fruits and if people with diabetes should eat them or not.

-The sugar content of the fruits stops you from enjoying your favourite seasonal fruit which can spike your blood sugar levels.
+The sugar content of the fruits stops you from enjoying your favorite seasonal fruit which can cause your blood sugar levels to spike.

 Does that mean you can’t eat it?

-Everyone should eat fruits and vegetables and fulfil their five-a-day target, whether they are living with diabetes or not.
+Fact: Everyone should eat fruits and vegetables and fulfill their five-a-day target, whether they are living with diabetes or not.

-Fruits are a great source of fibre, minerals and vitamins.
-They have the right mix of soluble and insoluble fibre for your smooth bowel movement and general well-being.
+Fruits are a great source of fiber, minerals, and vitamins.
+They have the right mix of soluble and insoluble fiber for a smooth bowel movement and general well-being.